*

 Love & Theft Lyrics

-From this distant shore
+From a distant shore

 Wond’ring if I’ll make it home

-And what it was I came here for
+What it was I came here for

 You could have loved me just a little bit more

-But that’s how it goes
+But that’s, that’s how it goes

 There’s no point to complain